andypaul65/MVP/docs/guidelines/architecture.md

 Incorporate modular styling mechanisms, such as CSS modules or Tailwind CSS, to support thematic customizations.
 For the MVP, adopt a cyberpunk aesthetic featuring dark gray (#1E1E1E) backgrounds, black (#000000) elements, and green (#00FF00) accents for highlights.
 This enhances user engagement without introducing complexity, leveraging extension hooks for theme overrides while maintaining accessibility and readability.

+## Client-Server Sync Patterns
+Treat client fetches as Java method invocations on a proxy object.

 # Server-Side Architecture (Java, Spring Boot)

 ## Structure: